quicwg/base-drafts/draft-ietf-quic-spin-exp.md

 the spin bit either globally, or on a per-connection basis.
 Even when the spin bit is not disabled by the administrator implementations SHOULD disable the spin bit on a randomly chosen fraction of connections.
-The random process SHOULD be designed so that on average the spin bit is disabled for at least 1/8th of the connections.
+The selection process should be designed such that on average the spin bit is disabled for at least 1/8th of the connections.

 When the spin bit is disabled, endpoints SHOULD set the spin bit value to zero,